 Your sighting(s) of the northern lights might not be as spectacular as the images of the aurora you might have seen prior to your trip.
 Cameras tend to pick up on the lights better than the naked eye.
 That said, there’s something captivating about gazing skywards and seeing natural forces beyond our control at work.

 You can find out more about the northern lights and how they work at Aurora Reykjavík: The Northern Lights Center.
 The museum has interactive exhibits that tell you about how the aurora is formed, the myths and legends surrounding the lights and how to best photograph the phenomenon.
-You can also see auroral displays captured around Iceland in the 4K theatre.
+You can also see auroral displays captured around Iceland in the 4K theater.